jmerdich/django-natural-duration/README.md

 -----
 Insert a `NaturalDurationField` into a form somewhere.
 The `human_values` kwarg  tells whether to render initial values in a nice, humanized fashion (2 days and 30 minutes) or the usual django fashion (2 00:30:00).
-At no point is precision lost when resaved.
+At no point is precision lost when resaved from human format (though you probably should look elsewhere if you care about microseconds and centuries at the same time).

 Other Notes
 -----------